StarpTech/ghconfig/.github/CONTRIBUTING.md

 This repo is shipped with example templates located in `.ghconfig/workflows`.
 You can run the program and work with them.
 In future we will implement automatic integration tests.

+## Debugging

+For easier debugging use the [spew](https://github.com/davecgh/go-spew) package and the [Golang extension](https://code.visualstudio.com/docs/languages/go) for VSCode to debug a test with a click.

 ## Resources

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)